eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

         withClientAuthenticationType(OpenId4VciManager.ClientAuthenticationType.AttestationBased)
         withAuthFlowRedirectionURI("eudi-openid4ci://authorize")
         withParUsage(OpenId4VciManager.Config.ParUsage.Companion.IF_SUPPORTED)
-        withDPoPUsage(OpenId4VciManager.Config.DPoPUsage.IfSupported(
+        // Configure DPoP (Demonstrating Proof-of-Possession)
+        // By default, DPoP is enabled with DPopConfig.Default
+        // You can also provide a custom configuration or disable it
-            algorithm = Algorithm.ESP256 // this is the default value, that can be omitted ))
+        // withDPopConfig(DPopConfig.Default) // This is the default
-        // or withDPoPUsage(OpenId4VciManager.Config.DPoPUsage.Disabled)
+        // withDPopConfig(DPopConfig.Disabled) // To disable DPoP
+        // withDPopConfig(customDPopConfig) // To use custom configuration
     }
     // configuration for proximity presentation
     // the values below are the default values